 My yogurt is now ready to incubate for 4-6 hours.
 The longer it incubates, the thicker and more tart it will be.

 To give my yogurt a warm environment to do it’s yogurt thaaaaang, I heat my oven for about 60 seconds then turn it back off.
 This brings the temp inside my oven to a low-heat warm environment – perfect for yogurt cultures to multiply!
 I place my jars into the oven and turn on the oven light to maintain a little heat.

-With my oven I often turn the heat back on about after 2 hrs incubation time for ONLY 1 minute, then turn it back off.
+With my oven I often turn the heat back on about after 3 hrs incubation time for ONLY 1 minute, then turn it back off.
 This seems to keep the temps perfect for my yogurt to incubate.
 My previous oven didn’t require that since I guess the bulb itself burned hotter than the bulb in my new oven.
-Gently bumping the heat a couple of times seems to keep the temps where my yogurt cultures are happy, but be sure you don’t let it get too hot & kill your cultures!
+Gently bumping the heat like that seems to keep the temps where my yogurt cultures are happy, but be sure you don’t let it get too hot & kill your cultures!
 Of course you can buy an automatic * yogurt maker that keeps the proper temperature for you throughout the duration of your yogurt incubation.
 Just set the timer and walk away.